MGough22/dream-team/README.md

 ### 1. Using this repo for the first time:

-Developers should first clone the repository, cd into the correct directroy, install depenencies, and then switch to the dev branch for development,
+Developers should first clone the repository, cd into the correct directory, install depenencies, and then switch to the dev branch for development,

 ```
 git clone https://github.com/MGough22/dream-team.git